PhazerTech/rtsp-security-cam/README.md

 ## Running the App

-The only argument required to run the app is the --stream parameter followed by the RTSP address of your video stream.
+The only argument required to run the app is --stream followed by the RTSP address of your video stream.

 To run it with default settings, enter the following and replace 'ip:port/stream-name' with your stream's address.